lel4866/CreateRangeBars.cs/README.md

-# ReadSierraChartSCIDSharp
+# CreateRangeBars
 C# version of program to read tick data files created by ReadSierraChartSCIDSharp and create cenetered range bars

-This program reads tick files from the local SierraChartData directory.
-On my machine this is at C:/Users/larry/SierraChartData.
+This program reads tick files from the local SierraChartData directory and creates associated cenetered range bar files On my machine this is at C:/Users/larry/SierraChartData.
 I have a private GitHub repo named SierraChartData which also has this data

 Each input file name is actually a csv file named: {futures prefix}{futures month code}{2 digit year}.txt